 Going full immersion meant I picked up a stronger handle of the language much faster, and gained the confidence to use it.

 When my time in Quebec City was over I earned an official certificate of completion from Université Laval.
 Protip: be sure to find out if your home institute will accept the transfer credits offered through the institute you study at through this program.
 In my case, the My Explore credits transferred from the Université Laval to Mount Royal as if I had taken an option course at my home university.

-Do yourself a favour and look into studying abroad in post-secondary.
+Do yourself a favour and look into travel opportunities for students.
 Learning about other cultures, languages, and cuisines is pretty amazing, and getting credit for the experience is a definite bonus!

-If you’re like me, studying abroad will definitely make you appreciate home, but it’ll also show you that you can adapt and function anywhere, and that you don’t have to be at home in your comfort zone to succeed.
+If you’re like me, studying while traveling will definitely make you appreciate home, but it’ll also show you that you can adapt and function anywhere, and that you don’t have to be at home in your comfort zone to succeed.

 Plus, you’ll broaden your friend network, so you always have someone to stay with when you want to travel.
 And did I mention it’s perhaps the only time in your life that you’ll have travel expenses paid for!?

 A lot of people think about taking a year off after high school to go travel before going to post-secondary.
 After all, taking a year off to…